 Enbridge’s largest tank farm is located in Cushing, Okla. – the most important crude oil storage hub in the world, and the settlement location of the New York Mercantile Exchange West Texas Intermediate (NYMEX WTI) contract.
-With 88 tanks and just over 20 million barrels in shell capacity, Enbridge has the largest terminal in the Cushing area.
+With 87 tanks and just over 20 million barrels in shell capacity, Enbridge has the largest terminal in the Cushing area.

-Enbridge has about 6.1 million barrels of storage associated with its Athabasca regional operations, including about 3 million barrels at its Athabasca Terminal and more than 1.7 million barrels at its Cheecham Terminal.
-Enbridge is expanding existing infrastructure at its Cheecham Terminal, about 75 kilometres southeast of Fort McMurray, Alta., constructing two new 450,000-barrel blend tanks and converting an existing tank from blend to diluent service; the approximately $300-million expansion is expected to come into service in two phases through 4Q of 2014 and 1Q of 2015.
+Enbridge has about 6.9 million barrels of storage associated with its Athabasca regional operations in northern Alberta, including about 3 million barrels at its Athabasca Terminal and about 2.3 million barrels at its Cheecham Terminal.
+Enbridge is expanding existing infrastructure at its Cheecham Terminal, about 75 kilometres southeast of Fort McMurray, Alta., constructing two new 450,000-barrel blend tanks and converting an existing tank from blend to diluent service.
+The approximately $300-million expansion is expected to come into service in two phases; the first phase was placed into service in November 2014, while the second phase was expected to be completed during the first quarter of 2015.

-Enbridge’s Flanagan Terminal in Pontiac, Ill., an important hub in the company’s Western Gulf Coast Access initiative, comprises 10 tanks with a total shell capacity of 2.17 million barrels.
+Enbridge’s Flanagan Terminal in Pontiac, Ill., an important hub in the company’s Western Gulf Coast Access initiative, comprises 13 tanks with a total shell capacity of 2.2 million barrels.

 Enbridge owns four storage tanks at a tank farm in Patoka – a key U.S. Midwest transportation hub, located in rural Marion County in southern Illinois – with a total shell capacity of 480,000 barrels.